 The females with ovarian problems or severely bad quality eggs cannot use any drugs to result in conception with any kind of ovarian stimulation.
 The female egg donation is the sole realistic way for becoming pregnant with premature ovary damage.
 The sperm donation is chosen in case of low or poor quality of sperms.
 The recommended ovulation drug treatment includes medicines such as clomid, Femara or letrozole, injectable gonadotropins, GnRH pump and Bromocriptine.

-The success rates of induction ovulation therapy vary significantly and are based on age of a female patient and kind of medicines used and occurrence of various infertility issues and several other factors.
+The success rates of ovulation induction therapy vary significantly and are based on age of a female patient and kind of medicines used and occurrence of various infertility issues and several other factors.

 Clomid or serophene, clomiphene citrate are used for menstrual cycle pregnancy.
 Clomid, an oral tablet should be consumed within three to seven days or five to nine days of menstruation.

 Metformin is a brand name medicine of Glucophage is an oral tablet that has been in use from many years recommended by infertility physicians to induce ovulation in females for ovarian reserve who cannot ovulate or have polycystic ovaries.

 Femara or letrozole is taken after Clomid.
 The injectable gonadotropins are used that are also fertility medicine containing follicle stimulating hormone that results in production of single or several follicles when the medicine is injected.
 These medicines are prescribed through intramuscular injection or subcutaneous injection regularly.
 The injections are given in the early period of menstrual cycle and are given for single to double weeks until the matured follicles are observed through ultrasound of ovaries.
 At this level, an HCG injection is provided that results into ovulation within 36 hours.